I am an integrative holistic play therapist and an Early Years specialist.

 I will carry out the sessions at the school.
 It is desired to carry out the therapy in the same space every week.

 Without breaking the personal confidentiality of the pupil's therapy, the progress of the pupil can and will be regularly reported upon and I fully adhere to safeguarding policies if a disclosure was to arise.

 Many schools are now engaging with play therapy services as an effective modality to help support their pupils' mental health, wellbeing and I feel it shows true commitment to mental health strategies.
 It can also help school leaders set strategic aims in their school's SIP for the year ahead.

-If you would like to find out more about my play therapy role or would like to contract me please fill in the contact sheet.
+If you would like to find out more about my play therapy role, please fill in the contact sheet.

 I offer and run a variety of therapeutic workshops for festivals, community fetes, fairs and schools.

 Please contact me for with any questions